Skip to main content

 Here’s a list of 10 creams and other topical treatments that work best for psoriasis.

 Prescription-strength topical steroids are the most effective topical treatment for psoriasis.
-They help lessen inflammation, prevent cells from overgrowing, and thin out psoriasis plaques.
+They help reduce inflammation, prevent cells from overgrowing, and thin out psoriasis plaques.
 Dermatologists may prescribe them alone or alongside other treatments.
 They come in different forms, strengths, and potencies.
 Prescription-strength topical steroids are stronger and generally work better than OTC hydrocortisone products.

 Common topical steroids prescribed for psoriasis include: